NAPHC Tournament Rules:

 • All teams must have home (white or light) and away (dark) jerseys.

-• Minimum number of players on a team is 4.
+• Maximum 8 players on a roster.
+Minimum number of players on a roster is 4.
 Teams must have 4 players at the start of each game.
+All players must be 18 years old and have a wristband on.

 • Teams need to be ready to play at their designated start time; if a team does not have four (4) players ready to play, they will be penalized 1 goal for every 2 minutes the game starts late.